 QuiltCon 2024 Community Outreach Challenge

 The Community Outreach Challenge is back for 2024 with a calming palette and the eye-pleasing concept of symmetry.
-Like last year, guilds will have the opportunity to sell their quilts at QuiltCon, and the proceeds will benefit two local organizations (details coming soon!)
+Like last year, guilds will have the opportunity to sell their quilts at QuiltCon, and the proceeds will benefit local non-profits.
 We raised $7,225 last year with this challenge – can we beat that this year?

 Color Palette